 "We do not have the luxury of being able to quickly run to a big chain store to get equipment in small rural areas," Ham said.
 "If local stores do carry recreational items, there are typically limited options."

 The benefits reaped from regular physical activity are clear.
-The Second Edition of the Physical Activity Guidelines for Americans states that physical activity helps prevent heart disease, stroke, high blood pressure, dementia, type 2 diabetes, depression, and eight types of cancer.
+The Second Edition of the Physical Activity Guidelines for Americans (no longer available online) states that physical activity helps prevent heart disease, stroke, high blood pressure, dementia, type 2 diabetes, depression, and eight types of cancer.
 Being physically active can also help manage many conditions people already have such as osteoarthritis, anxiety, multiple sclerosis, and ADHD.
 In addition, active people generally live longer than those who live sedentary lives.